 - User Modelling: Cyc excels here for two reasons.
 First, the expressivity of the language allows Cyc to appreciate the nuances of individuals that other systems are forced to gloss over.
 Second, taking advantage of a user model requires a great deal of common sense.
 For example, suppose that we know a patient is a tennis player.
 Then we’d expect treatments or medications that have an impact on, say, shoulder mobility, to be especially relevant to their life.
 Similarly, the religious affiliation of a patient conveys a wealth of information about how a patient may prefer to be treated, as long as the AI is smart enough to understand the content and consequences of religious beliefs.

-- Patient Care and Throughput Monitor: Cyc improves patient care and throughput by monitoring data feeds from across the facility, including real-time patient data, to build models of individual patients and track them throughout their care progression.
+- Hospital Throughput and Productivity Advisor: Cyc improves patient care and throughput by monitoring data feeds from across the facility, including real-time patient data, to build models of individual patients and track them throughout their care progression.

 Healthcare Research Clinical Trial

 Goal: For Cleveland Clinic to improve its efficiency in identifying cohorts across their Epic Enterprise for clinical trials and in reporting procedures and outcome data.